About this trip

 TIPS

-Tipping for horsepacking trips is entirely at each guest’s discretion but is deeply appreciated by our team of incredibly hardworking women.
-Our guides dedicate themselves to ensuring a safe, memorable, and seamless backcountry experience, often going above and beyond in rugged conditions.
-If you feel moved to show gratitude for their efforts, a tip is a meaningful way to do so.
+Tipping for horse packing trips is at each guest’s discretion but is highly encouraged and deeply appreciated by our team of incredibly hardworking women.
+Your guides dedicate themselves to creating a safe, memorable, and seamless backcountry experience, often going above and beyond in rugged conditions.
+A significant portion of our hardworking horsepackers’ income comes from gratuities, so if you feel moved to show gratitude for their efforts, a tip is a meaningful way to do so.

 Upper body